chilleren/interview_product_app/readme.md

-requires node.js

-run
-npm install
-npm start
+First install dependencies with `npm install`
+Then build and run with the command `npm start`

-then visit localhost:8888 in your browser
+Then visit `localhost:8888` in your browser!

+Requires Node.js